David’s Cake Craft in association with Kelmy presents a FREE fondant rose making tutorial with 20 detailed step by step photos

 David’s Cake Craft is the exclusive UK importer and UK distributor of Kelmy products

-In 2016 David’s Cake Craft became the exclusive UK importer and UK distributor of Kelmy products which are now available for purchase through our online store
+In 2016 David’s Cake Craft became the exclusive UK importer and UK distributor of Kelmy Royal Icing which is now available for purchase through our online store